jakub-g/blog-wip-public/webperf-getting-started/Getting started with web performance.md

 **Due to unified WebPageTest UI, it's then easy to compare behavior across browser engines** -- much easier than looking at disparate dev tools interfaces.
 And if you uncover some unexpected behaviors, you already have a reduced test case to submit a bug report to the browser vendor.

-# Think what to measure
+# Think about what to measure

-Most of the early optimizations, like removing/shrinking assets, will be safe to do, bring immediately visible improvements, and generally can't result in regressions.
+Most early optimizations, like removing/shrinking assets, will be safe to do, bring immediately visible improvements, and generally can't result in regressions.
 But in order to progress further and long-term, you need to know exactly **what are your KPIs** and **how to measure them**.

 This can be surprisingly hard to define, and it heavily depends on what type of website/webapp you have.
 The "traditional" metrics like time for the browser to fire `load` or `DOMContentLoaded` events are not really suitable for modern websites, and even more for JS-heavy SPAs (Single-Page Applications).
 In any case, forget about "one number to rule them all".
 Most likely you'll need several metrics to understand the full picture.